Tony Pollard

-Tony Randall Pollard (born April 30, 1997) is an American football running back for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Memphis, and was drafted by the Cowboys in the fourth round of the 2019 NFL Draft.
+Tony Randall Pollard (born April 30, 1997) is an American professional football running back for the Tennessee Titans of the National Football League (NFL).
+He played college football for the Memphis Tigers, and was selected by the Dallas Cowboys in the fourth round of the 2019 NFL draft.

-Early years
+Early life

-Pollard attended Melrose High School, where he played high school football.
+Pollard attended Melrose High School in Memphis, Tennessee, where he played high school football.
 As a senior, he was a two-way starter at wide receiver and cornerback on the high school football team.
-He helped the team reach the playoffs, while making over 1,200 receiving yards, 20 touchdowns and being named All-District 16-AAA.
+He helped the team reach the playoffs, while amassing over 1,200 receiving yards, 20 touchdowns and being named All-District 16-AAA.

 College career

+2016 season

 Pollard accepted a football scholarship from the University of Memphis.
 As a redshirt freshman, he appeared in 13 games, of which he started seven.
 He registered 29 receptions for 298 yards (10.3-yard avg.), 31 carries for 159 yards (5.1-yard avg.) and three touchdowns.
 He finished among the national leaders in kickoff return average (28.1 yards).
-He had two returns for touchdown and was named the American Athletic Conference's Special Teams Player of the Year.
+He had two returns for a touchdown and was named the American Athletic Conference's Special Teams Player of the Year.

+2017 season

-As a sophomore, he posted 36 receptions for 536 yards (14.9-yard avg.) and 30 carries for 230 yards (7.7-yard avg.) and six touchdowns.
+As a sophomore, he posted 36 receptions for 536 yards (14.9-yard avg.), 30 carries for 230 yards (7.7-yard avg.) and six touchdowns.
 He led the nation with a school-record 40-yard average per kickoff return (22 for 881 yards) and four returns for touchdowns.
-He repeated as the American Athletic Conference's Special Teams Player of the Year.
+He repeated as the AAC's Special Teams Player of the Year.

+2018 season

 As a junior, even though he shared the backfield with Darrell Henderson, he totaled 78 carries for 552 yards (7.1-yard avg.), 39 receptions for 458 yards (11.7-yard avg.), ten touchdowns with one kickoff return for a touchdown.
 In the 2018 Birmingham Bowl against Wake Forest, he recorded 318 all-purpose yards (209 on kickoff returns) and one rushing touchdown.

 Pollard was considered one of the best kickoff return specialists in college football, tying a FBS record with seven career kick-return touchdowns, 87 kickoff returns (second in school history), 2,616 kickoff return yards (second in school history), 30.1 kick-return average (school record) and 4,680 all-purpose yards (second in school history).

-On January 11, 2019, Pollard declared for the 2019 NFL Draft.
+On January 11, 2019, Pollard declared for the 2019 NFL draft.
 Just six days later, on January 17, 2019, Pollard was added to the 2019 North Senior Bowl roster.